AttestedAtom675/crowmessage-pc/README.md

     No Modification or Redistribution: You may not modify, distribute, or create derivative works based on these binaries or any other files in this repository.
     No Commercial Use: This software is provided solely for personal or internal business use.
 Commercial redistribution or reselling of these files is strictly prohibited.
-    No Access to Source Code: The source code for [Your App's Name] is proprietary and not publicly available.
+    No Access to Source Code: The source code for crowmessage is proprietary and not publicly available.
 This repository contains compiled builds only.

 # License